De Zeven Provincien Class (LCF) Air Defence and Command Frigates, Netherlands

 Sensor systems

-The ship's radar suite is supplied by Thales Naval Nederland.
+The ship’s radar suite was supplied by Thales Naval Nederland.
 The Smart-L three dimensional radar operating in D band provides air search.
 APAR (active phased array radar) provides air and surface search and weapon fire control.
 APAR is a multi-function radar operating at X-band.
 It provides target search and tracking and guidance for the Standard missile 2.
 The Scout LPI (low probability of intercept) radar operating at I band provides surface search.
 There is also a mkXII identification friend or foe (IFF) radar.

 "The Boeing Harpoon surface-to-surface missile system is installed on the raised deck."